Mindfulness Based Cognitive Therapy (MBCT) is suitable for people wishing to enhance their general physical and mental wellbeing.

 “Being in a group has been amazing…..to know there are other people just like me”

 The programme is not being offered as a treatment for any specific physical or psychological conditions.
 It is not suitable for people who are currently experiencing very severe problems in these areas.
-On booking, we will ask you for some information pertaining to your general well-being and state of mind to ensure the course is suitable for you at this time.

 What will I learn?